Search results

 Education and class: America’s new aristocracy

-The Economist: WHEN the candidates for the Republican presidential nomination line up on stage for their first debate in August, there may be three contenders whose fathers also ran for president.
+WHEN the candidates for the Republican presidential nomination line up on stage for their first debate in August, there may be three contenders whose fathers also ran for president.
 Whoever wins may face the wife of a former president next year.
-It is odd that a country founded on the principle of hostility … Continue reading Education and class: America’s new aristocracy
+It is odd that a country founded on the principle of hostility to inherited status should be so tolerant of dynasties.
+Because America never had kings or lords, it sometimes seems less inclined to worry about signs that its elite is calcifying.

 Madison Plans 4.2% Property Tax Increase